Name: James Dean

 It’s funny to me that these dietary experts base their knowledge on the meat industries propaganda.
 This site alone is proof enough to dispel the myth of non-meat eaters being weak or that plant protein isn’t as effective as animal protein.
 What they do choose to overlook is the lack of saturated fat (leading to coronary heart disease and high cholesterol levels) a meat diet contains that a plant based diet lacks.

-Another misconception is that all vegans/vegetarians are weak, passive, hippies or homosexual.
+Another misconception is that all vegans/vegetarians are weak, passive, hippies.
 Firstly, I find it ignorant that people use these things as a negative slur but it is completely untrue.
 I have known people who do not let people know they do not eat meat because they do not want to be seen in this way.
 Being meat free is something that everyone is capable of being and should not be something that continues to be viewed negatively as it is by a worryingly large amount of people.